rainydevzz/Barri/readme.md

 #### Database Setup

 You will need to set up a PostgreSQL database for the Antispam setup.\
-Once you have set that up, you can follow the SQL statement below to set up the table. (wip)
+Once you have set that up, you can follow the SQL statement below to set up the table. (wip)\
+`CREATE TABLE IF NOT EXISTS antispam (guild TEXT PRIMARY KEY, limit INTEGER, interval INTEGER)`

 #### Config Files